dsurujon/Adaptation/README.md

 ## STEP 1: Copy and rename the required files from aerobio output directory to local directory.

 *Note: this step is specific for TvO lab server ```prince```.
-If you're not working on this server, you will need to assemble your .gd files another way...*
+If you're not working on this server, you will need to assemble your .gd files another way.
+If you ARE working on this server, please navigate to ```/store/data/share/Adaptation``` before running any of these scripts.*

 Running aerobio/breseq produces a directory under ```ExpOut/[ExpID]/``` where ```[ExpID]``` is the aerobio experiment ID (e.g. ```170509_NS500751_0035_AHGTWJBGX2```).
 Under this directory, the ```Out``` subdirectory contains a separate directory for each sample.
 And under each sample-specific directory, there exists a machine-readable ```output.gd``` file.
 This is the file we need to run all downstream analysis.
 (N.b.
 The ```summary.html``` file is much more human friendly and readable for a first-pass view of the results).
 An example of a sample-specific sub-directory (named ```T4VanPopulation4```) is shown below: